ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/kafka-queue-sink.markdown

 2. **Task Name** (Optional)
    * Enter a name for your task
-   * If no name is provided, the server will create a name based on the defined connection string,
+   * If no name is provided, RavenDB will create a name based on the defined connection string,
      e.g. *Queue Sink to KafkaServerConStr*

 3. **Task State**